 Bleeding after sex during pregnancy is not a rare happening.
 This has been found to appear more during the second and third trimester.
 This happens because of:

-- Softening cervix: The cervix becomes tender during pregnancy and can get easily irritated.
+Softening cervix: The cervix becomes tender during pregnancy and can get easily irritated.
 This can result in the bleeding, especially after a vigorous rough sex

-- Cervical polyps: Due to the increased level of the hormone estrogen, cervical polyps are a common occurrence in the course of pregnancy.
+Cervical polyps: Due to the increased level of the hormone estrogen, cervical polyps are a common occurrence in the course of pregnancy.
 Spotting after intercourse can be due to this reason

 Can Sex During Pregnancy Cause A Miscarriage?

 The chances of having a miscarriage triggered by intercourse are very rare.
 This is because the baby is safely placed in the amniotic sac, filled with amniotic fluid, and sealed by the mucus plug.
 The amniotic fluid acts as a cushion and shock absorber.
 Moreover, the baby is physically placed way back from the intercourse occurring part of the vagina.
-However, if you bear a history of miscarriage, the doctor might ask you to avoid sex during the first trimester just as the part of the safety measures.
+However, if you bear a history of miscarriage, the doctor might ask you to avoid sex during the first trimester just as part of the safety measures.

 How Can Bleeding After Sex During Pregnancy Be Avoided?

-- Avoid rough sex: Try gentle sex rather than going for the rough and vigorous one while you are pregnant.
-Some women also prefer having cozy moments like a shower, cuddling and kissing which make you feel close but do not cause any pressure on the uterus.
+Avoid rough sex: Try gentle sex rather than going for the rough and vigorous one while you are pregnant.
+Some women also prefer having cozy moments like a shower, cuddling, and kissing, which make you feel close but do not cause any pressure on the uterus.
 Be sure you talk to your partner about your preferences

 You should always evaluate the quantity, nature, and appearance of the bleeding after sex.
 Wear a pad and notice the color of blood.
 You should seek immediate medical attention if you experience any of the following issues, as it can be an indication of miscarriage:

-- If experience continuous bleeding with or without pain
+Experience continuous bleeding with or without pain

-- If the uterine contraction that appears as a result of sex or orgasm persists
+If the uterine contraction that appears as a result of sex or orgasm persists

-- If feels dizzy
+It feels dizzy

-- If experience high temperature with or without chills
+It experiences high temperature with or without chills

-When Should Sex During Pregnancy Be Avoided?
+When Should Sex In Pregnancy Be Avoided?

-In spite of all these facts, there are certain conditions during which the intercourse should be totally avoided during pregnancy like:
+In spite of all these facts, there are certain conditions during which the intercourse should be avoided during pregnancy like:

-- Placenta pervia: As the placenta partially or fully covers the cervix, the chances of miscarriage are very high if you try sex even in so-called safe positions.
+Placenta pervia: As the placenta partially or fully covers the cervix, the chances of miscarriage are very high if you try sex even in so-called safe positions.
 Hence, avoid sex if you are experiencing this condition

-- Multiple pregnancies: Carrying more than one baby itself place you in the high-risk category of pregnancy.
+Multiple pregnancies: Carrying more than one baby itself, place you in the high-risk category of pregnancy.
 Avoid sex, as you are more vulnerable to abortion

-Be on the safe side, it is better to take precautions than to be sorry!
+Be on the safe side, and it is better to take precautions than to be sorry!
 Read more on sex during pregnancy in our section here.